Read This First

 Prompt 3: What books have been frequently cited as triggers of a deconversion experience?

-The central claim is this: Deconversion from Christianity is a complex and deeply personal process, often influenced by various factors, including critical thinking, personal experiences, and exposure to new ideas.
+In plain terms: Deconversion from Christianity is a complex and deeply personal process, often influenced by various factors, including critical thinking, personal experiences, and exposure to new ideas.

 One honest test after reading is whether the reader can use Fundamentalist Christians to sort a live borderline case or answer a serious objection about Leaving Christianity.
 The answer should leave the reader with a concrete test, contrast, or objection to carry into the next case.
 That keeps the page tied to what the topic clarifies and what it asks the reader to hold apart rather than leaving it as a detached summary.